thirtythreeforty/neolink/README.md

 uid = "ABCDEF0123456789"
   [cameras.pause]
   on_motion = true # Should pause when no motion
-  on_client = false # Should pause when no rtsp client mode = "none"  # What to do when paused values are: none, black, still, test timeout = 2.1 # How long to wait after motion stops before pausing
+  on_client = true # Should pause when no rtsp client mode = "none"  # What to do when paused values are: none, black, still, test timeout = 2.1 # How long to wait after motion stops before pausing
 ```